source-saraiva/ezy-install/README.md

-## Use ezy-install to deploy a cost efective IT infrastructure
+## Use ezy-install to deploy a cost effective IT infrastructure (COEFIT)

 🟢 = deployable using ezy-install